Skip to main content

 3. Behind-the-Scenes Experiences

 A behind-the-scenes tour is pretty high on my bucket list, including Keys to the Kingdom in Magic Kingdom, which gives you a glimpse into the famed underground tunnels!
-At $99 plus tax per person, this is a doable option in the near future … if I can manage 5 hours away from my crew for the tour.
+This is a doable option in the near future.
 A slightly pricier option that is definitely on my list when my children are older is the Wild Africa Trek, a three-hour guided expedition at Animal Kingdom.

 4. Private Photo Session

-There are many smaller items on my more realistic must-do list for our family’s next Disney World vacation – such as afternoon tea at the Grand Floridian and the last few character meals we haven’t experienced – but these are the really big things I hope to accomplish on a future vacation.
+There are many smaller items on my more realistic must-do list for our family’s next Disney World vacation – such as afternoon tea at the Grand Floridian and the last few character meals we haven’t experienced (1900 Park Fare with Mirabel!) but these are the really big things I hope to accomplish on a future vacation.

 Tell us in the comments what’s on your Disney World bucket list!